 Ingress Proxy and external IP

-If you want to run your mailserver behind for example a nginx or haproxy ingress proxy, because you don’t have enough public ip’s or want to use one ip for multiple services.
-Postfix wont know the Public IP of the incoming client connection.
+If you want to run your mail server behind, for example, an NGINX or HAProxy ingress proxy because you don’t have enough public IPs or want to use one IP for multiple services, Postfix won’t know the public IP of the incoming client connection.
 And that could be a problem for things like RBL lookups.

 externalTrafficPolicy: Local

-Now the ingress proxy knows the external ip of the connecting client.
-But this ingress proxy needs to pass this information down the the Postfix Pod.
-For this we can use in nginx of haproxy ingress the tcp-services configmap.
-This is brcuase ingress normaly does only http and not TCP.
+Now, the ingress proxy knows the external IP of the connecting client.
+But this ingress proxy needs to pass this information down to the Postfix Pod.
+For this, we can use in NGINX or HAProxy ingress the tcp-services config map.
+This is because ingress normally does only HTTP and not TCP.

 apiVersion: v1